INSQuebec/INS_Docs_StandardsAndTemplates/docs/en/naming-conventions.md

 ## 🧪 Research & Student Projects

-For research and student projects, indicate the funding program and the recipient organization.
+For research and student projects, indicate the funding program (plus the program number for PRIDI projects) and the recipient organization.

 **Recommended format:**
 ```